 Just like before, we want to request the OBD-II PID for engine RPM once per second, but this time we don't care about returning the full details in the response message.
-We just want a named message like the OpenXC "translated" message type.
+We just want a named message like an OpenXC simple vehicle message.